-Some may think: But what a minute?
+Some may think: But wait a minute?
 What if I got that big promotion?
 Or won the lottery?
 Wouldn’t such events be bigger determinants of happiness than friends?

 It turns out that we aren’t terribly impacted by big life events – even winning millions of dollars!
 After the initial thrill, we tend to adapt and return to our previous set point.
 We can, however, increase our set point through right action.
 In particular:

 Take care of ourselves by eating properly, exercising, and getting the right quantity and quality of sleep.

 Spend our money wisely by investing in experiences rather than things.
 As with those big life events, the thrill of a new thing wears off once we become acclimated to it.
 But a great experience shared with good friends bring anticipation during the planning phase, joy in the moment, and wonderful memories that can be revisited time and again.